 To investigate whether LPA is able to induce lung epithelial cell apoptosis by acting directly on these cells, we determined the effects of LPA on normal human bronchial epithelial (NHBE) cell apoptosis in culture.
-Apoptotic cells were identified in these experiments by flow cytometry following staining with annexin V and propidium iodide (24), as annexin V-positive, PI-negative cells (Supplemental Figure E4).
+Apoptotic cells were identified in these experiments by flow cytometry after staining with annexin V and propidium iodide (24) as annexin V-positive, PI-negative cells (Figure E4).
 The effects of mediators on lung epithelial cell apoptosis have been demonstrated to depend on the extracellular matrix proteins with which the cells are in contact.
-For example, TGF-β has been demonstrated to induce apoptosis of lung epithelial cells grown on matrigel, which is representative of basement membrane proteins normally present in the lung, but not of lung epithelial cells grown on fibronectin, which is representative of the extracellular matrix present in the injured or fibrotic lung (25).
-To investigate the effects of LPA on epithelial cell apoptosis early after lung injury prior to significant matrix remodeling, we exposed subconfluent NHBE cells grown on matrigel to 1μM LPA.
-This concentration of LPA significantly induced NHBE cells apoptosis (Figure 4A).
+For example, TGF-B has been demonstrated to induce apoptosis of lung epithelial cells grown on matrigel, which is representative of the basement membranes normally present in the lung but not of lung epithelial cells grown on fibronectin, which is representative of the extracellular matrix present in the injured or fibrotic lung (25).
+To investigate the effects of LPA on epithelial cell apoptosis early after lung injury before significant matrix remodeling, we exposed subconfluent NHBE cells grown on matrigel to 1 μM LPA.
+This concentration of LPA significantly induced NHBE cell apoptosis (Figure 4A).
 We have previously found that the process of collecting BAL dilutes the mouse epithelial lining fluid approximately 65-fold (18).
-Accounting for this dilution, our BAL measurements indicate that